Rosh Hashanah and Yom Kippur at Sinai

 Adult Resident of Santa Clara County: $250 per adult

 Out-of-town guest: $55 per adult

 Senior citizen guest (65 years of age and older): $55 per adult

-College students and military personnel: call for free tickets
+College students and active military personnel: call for complimentary tickets

 For those who attend High Holidays and subsequently join Sinai by the first quarter of the fiscal year, the price of High Holiday seats is applied toward the first year’s membership dues.